napcs/qedserver/README.md

 You put your files in the "public" folder that QEDServer creates, visit http://localhost:8080/index.html in your browser, and you can start coding against this simple backend without worrying about server setup or same-origin-policy issues.

 Additionally, QEDServer provides a web interface of its own that you can use to manage the stock data and add your own records.

-And when you restart QEDServer, the database gets reset so you always have a clean environment when you come back.
+And if you need a fresh start, just delete the `products.sqlite3` file and restart QEDServer.
+The database will be recreated so you'll have a clean environment again.

 Setup and Usage
 ------